ILIAS-eLearning/ILIAS/docs/documentation/namespaces-proposal.md

 ### Migration

-The migration can be divided into two phases:
+The migration can be divided into three phases:

+#### 1: Move Library-Like Components

+The *./src* directory is currently used for library-like components only.
+This will change and to keep a good structure, all these components must be moved to a new subdirectory: *./src/libs*

+After creating this new subdirectory, the following steps must be done for each component:

+* Move the whole component from *./src* to *./src/libs*
+* Change each namespace of the component from *ILIAS\\[component]\\[possible_subnamespaces]* to *ILIAS\\libs\\[component]\\[possible_subnamespaces]*
+* Search for all occurrences of the namespaces and adapt these as well

+##### Procedure

+Each maintainer of these components must migrate their component(s), but can do this at any given time.
+After this is done, a Pull Request must be provided.
+Since the Pull Request is likely to contain changes in other maintainers components, these maintainers must be notified and have to review the changes as soon as possible.

-#### 1: General Revision
+#### 2: General Revision

-As a first step, the central Services must be adapted to work with migrated components as well as with components still to be migrated.
+As second step, the central Services must be adapted to work with migrated components as well as with components still to be migrated.
 This allows a coexistence of the current and the future state and therefore supports a step-by-step migration of the Modules and Services.

 The Revision consists of the following steps:

-* Revise ilCtrl, ilObjectFactory & ilObjectDefinition to work both with namespaces and with the old structure
+* Revise ilCtrl, ilObjectFactory, ilObjectDefinition & ilRepositoryGUI to work both with namespaces and with the old structure
 * Move composer.json (and all corresponding files) to the root directory and adjust paths inside the file accordingly.
 * Include the autoloader in all entry point classes.

 ##### Procedure

 The General Revision must be done in a single Pull Request, together with the migration of one Module or Service (see below) to test this revision.
-It must then be thoroughly tested before starting the second phase.
+It must then be thoroughly tested before starting the third phase.

-#### 2: Migration of Modules and Services
+#### 3: Migration of Modules and Services

 After the general revision, each Module and Service must be migrated.
-Since the General Revision supports both the old and the new structure, maintainers can decide for themselves when they want to migrate their component.

 The following steps must be done for each Module and Service: